trustfractal/did_registry_demo/README.md

   </details>

 - Compile and deploy the `contracts/1_FractalRegistry.sol` contract.
-Use your own address as `root`.
+Use your own address as the `root` constructor argument.

   <details>
     <summary>📸 Step-by-step screenshots</summary>